stripe/stripe-java/MIGRATIONGUIDE.md

 Parameter can also take a new default value.
-Your old code may not explicitly pass the parameter value, but after version upgrade when default value kicks in, your same API call now has a different business implications.
+Your old code may not explicitly pass the parameter value, but after version upgrade when default value kicks in, your same API call now has a different business implication.
 For example, in [version change](https://stripe.com/docs/upgrades#2018-05-21), `Subscription#update` will take `trial_from_plan` as true if it is not explicitly specified.

 #### API errors